hellgate75/track-your-tasks/README.md

 ### Road-Map ###

 We are preparing a full experience with docker machine and container based MicroService configuration.
 In the test sample we have connected a local h2 database.

+In the plan there are demonstrations around:
+* Security
+* Remote configuration
+* Remote control
+* Alerts
+* Auto-Restart for maintainability purposes
+* Other interesting features

+Please take a read to the [12 factor app](https://12factor.net/) before engage to the next releases.

 We have been releasing soon a docker-compose version within a MySql database and a custom configuration injected in the application, in order to read and save data from a new datasource across a private docker network.
 The new database will not be accessible from the machine.
 The next next adventure will be the definition of the Kubernetes files, to deploy int a cluster the app, with a scaling